dotnet/iot/src/devices/SoftPwm/README.md

 Usage is the same as the PwmController.
 You first need to open the Channel before starting the PWM.

-This exmaple shows how to change the duty cycle of the PWM, previously open on GPIO 17.
+This example shows how to change the duty cycle of the PWM, previously open on GPIO 17.
 Duty cycle is changed for 25% with immediate effect if the PWM is already started.

 ```csharp
 PwmController.ChangeDutyCycle(17, 0, 25);